ansible/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 Do **not** use the following syntax as it will fail on every version of Python-3:

 ..
 This code block won't highlight because python2 isn't recognized.
-This is necessary to pass tests under python 3.
+This is necessary to pass tests under python-3.
 .. code-block:: none

     try: